 Starfruit or Carambola, the watery-citrusy fruit is native to Sri Lanka and locally known as Kamaranga.
-It is a seasonal fruit and can be seen throughout July and August as well as in December and January.
+It is a seasonal fruit and can be seen throughout July and August, and also during December and January.

-You will usually find green or yellow-orange starfruits.
-The fruit has thin and translucent waxy skin which is edible and doesn’t need to be pilled off.
+You will usually find green or yellow-orange Starfruit and Carambola fruits.
+The fruit has edible, thin translucent waxy skin.

-It is quite juicy and crunchy with a sweet and mild sour taste.
-And it’s very refreshing on a hot day.
-When you cut the starfruit crosswise it produces five-point star-shaped slices.
-They look very beautiful and perfect for decoration desserts or breakfast porridge.
+It is quite juicy and crunchy with a sweet and mild sour taste therefore it’s very refreshing on a hot day.

 - Bleeding Disorders